gotourist/cmdnotify/README.md

 ## Command Mode Usage 2 version

-Assuming you've installed the command as above and now you are in $GOPATH/src/github.com/gotourist/cmdnotify/
+Assuming you've installed the project as above and now you are in $GOPATH/src/github.com/gotourist/cmdnotify/

 if you want to send notification as email use this command in linux